solo-io/supergloo/docs/content/guides/observability/metrics.md

 This configures Gloo Mesh to install a Prometheus server which comes preconfigured to scrape the centralized metrics from the Enterprise Networking metrics endpoint.

-After installation of the Gloo Mesh management plane, you should see the following deployments:
+After installation of the Gloo Mesh management plane into `cluster-1`, you should see the following deployments:

 ```shell
 gloo-mesh      enterprise-networking-69d74c9744-8nlkd               1/1     Running   0          23m